apache/cordova-docs/www/contribute/issues.md

 Affects Version | The version of the component that this issue pertains to Environment     | Some extra context about the environment in which a bug was found (e.g. the version of Android you are running, your version of the Cordova CLI, your development platform, etc.)
 Description     | A thorough description of the issue.
 For bugs, please provide code (using github) or steps for reproduction as well as any device logs or stack traces you might have.
-Labels          | Please label your issue with the platforms it affects (e.g. ios, windows, android, etc.) and nothing else Priority        | The impact of the issue (see below)
+Labels          | Please label your issue with the platform it affects (e.g. ios, windows, android, etc.).
+Include other relevant labels such as regression, easyfix, bug, dev, staging, production, discussion, question, security, legal, enhancement, production, and/or feature.
+Priority        | The impact of the issue (see below)

 ## Issue Priority